acmcsufoss/js-workshop/README.md

 ## Understand native JavaScript APIs

 JavaScript in your browser supports many APIs out of the box.
-It is truly mind-blowing how much you can in JavaScript, so here is a short list to get the idea.
+It is truly mind-blowing how much you can do in JavaScript, so here is a short list to get the idea.

 - [Web Storage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API): Store data in your user's browser.
 - [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API): Make network requests.